OCD Therapist NYC

 Pedophile OCD

-This subtype consumes thoughts of whether or not they are a pedophile and therefore have attraction or have harmed children.
-These people aren’t pedophiles but are so scared and preoccupied with wondering if they are that this causes severe anxiety.
+This subtype of OCD consumes individuals with intrusive thoughts about whether or not they are a pedophile and have an attraction to or have harmed children.
+These individuals are not pedophiles, but their intense fear and preoccupation with this possibility cause severe anxiety.

-Compulsions of avoiding movies with children, playgrounds, children altogether.
-You ARE NOT a real pedophile similar to someone with harm OCD really ISNT a murdered but the thoughts remain.
+Compulsions include avoiding movies with children, playgrounds, and children altogether.
+Just as someone with harm OCD isn’t a murderer despite their fears, individuals with this subtype are not pedophiles, but the distressing thoughts persist.

 Girl Explaining Her Problems To Psychiatrist